 Shared note apps (Apple Notes, Google Keep) are too basic.
 They don't track quantities, expirations, or locations.
 They're just text on a screen.
 Grocery delivery apps want your data — they partner with stores, serve ads, and monetize your shopping patterns.
 WhatsApp or text groups get buried under other messages within hours.

-What households actually need is a shared inventory that updates in real time, where everyone can see what's in the kitchen, what's running low, and what's about to expire.
+What households actually need is a shared inventory workflow: everyone should be able to see what is in the kitchen, what is running low, what is about to expire, and which shopping list needs attention.

 What Household Pantry Sharing Should Look Like